 The LGO program is more than just engineering and management coursework.
 Leading in engineering firms takes strong skills in team dynamics, organizations in action, and dynamic engineering problems.
 LGO leadership development takes several forms: traditional classes, seminars with industry executives, collaborative project work, and active engagement in the program’s future.
 LGOs are continually challenged to improve their management capabilities in engineering and corporate settings to understand diverse leadership styles.

 Each entering class takes a series of courses that cover both management and engineering disciplines, but it has engineering leadership at its heart.
-The class is split into an LGO core team.
+The class is split into an LGO core teams of 6-7 students.
 Much of the coursework involves team projects that allow LGOs to combine and learn from their collective strengths and perspectives.
 Throughout the summer LGO leadership sessions cover team dynamics and leadership styles to ensure that every summer team is a success.

 In addition to the team dynamics, students: